 Let me preface by saying that linkbuilding for HelloSign was a relatively light process.
 Because they already had an established brand and had generated a lot of PR, their site already had a pretty strong domain and topical authority when we began working together.

-But, regardless of existing domain authority, building links is an essential part of any SaaS content marketing plan.
+But, regardless of existing domain authority, backlinks are an essential part of any SaaS content marketing plan that involves search engine optimization.

 Growing links to your site is critical to help your content (and pages) rank for the terms that are most important to your business.
 Many studies have shown not just the correlation between links and rankings, but that without building links to your site and your content, you are doomed from a rankings perspective.